ACDF and Cervical Disk Replacement Surgery Packet

 A: You should never feel pressured to proceed with surgery.
 If you are unsure, we encourage you to review our educational materials, get a second opinion, speak to one or more of our previous surgery patients, or talk with your family and friends.

 Q: What can I do before my surgery to help with my recovery?
-(See page 4 for more information)
+(See page titled “Preparing for Surgery”)

 Q: Why should I quit smoking prior to surgery?